The Artists’ Colouring Book of ABCs at the Serpentine Gallery

 Photos: Marcus Dawes

-The Artists’ Colouring Book of ABCs was for one night only at the Serpentine Gallery on 12th December 2013, for further information visit here.
+The Artists’ Colouring Book of ABCs was for one night only at the Serpentine Gallery on 12th December 2013.
+For further information visit the gallery’s website here.

 For further information about the Kids Company Charity visit here.